 •1 bikini bottom •1 Nike Dry Modern Tempo Running Shorts

-•2 Sports Bras •1 J. Crew Everyday Chambray Shirt
+•2 sports bras •1 J. Crew Chambray Shirt

 *Note: There are a couple of points I would like to touch on here.
-Socks are the single most important purchase you will make for your travels in my opinion.
+Socks are the single most important purchase you’ll make for your travels.
 Blisters and sore, smelly, wet feet will ruin your trip.
 The Smartwool PhD Run Ultra Light Micro Socks will keep your feet dry and cushioned.
-The thermoregulating properties of the Smartwool help to keep your feet cooler in the heat and warmer in the cold while wicking moisture when you are active and sweating.
-The wool also has natural antibacterial properties so that your feet do not smell!
+The heat regulating properties of the Smartwool help to keep your feet cooler in the heat and warmer in the cold.
+They also wick moisture when you’re active and sweating.
+The wool has natural antibacterial properties so that your feet do not smell.

-*Note: Finding the right shoe for traveling is a crucial packing decision.
-I cannot tell you how much I love my New Balance All Terrain Trail Running Shoes.
-They are perfect for trail trekking, walking, hiking, and everyday wear.
+*Note: Finding the right shoe for traveling is an important packing decision.
+I can’t tell you how much I love my New Balance All Terrain Trail Running Shoes.
+They’re perfect for trail trekking, walking, hiking, and everyday wear.
 They are both sturdy and light.
-I chose a dark color so that they would go with most of my outfits and I would not have to worry about them getting dirty.
 As for sandals, I needed to have something that was both versatile and durable.
-I chose a cute brown, leather embellished, flat sandal by Steve Madden.
-I decided to go with Havaianas Flash Urban Sandals for my every day beach footwear as they are waterproof.
+I chose a cute brown, leather embellished, flat sandal by Steve Madden and waterproof Havaianas for the beach.

-*Note: Patagonia Nano Puff Jacket is ultra light, will keep you warm in up to 30 F (-1 C) weather, water-resistant, and windproof.
+*Note: The North Face ThermoBall jacket is ultra light, will keep you warm, water-resistant, and windproof.
 The jacket also travels well as it quickly compresses down into the size of your fist.
-I also brought along a more chic jacket option for when we decided to go out, hence the aforementioned black leather jacket (which has come in handy on many scooter riding days or windy days where it has kept me very warm).
-Instead of a traditional hoodie, I brought the Nike Dri-Fit Element Running Half-Zip Hoodie.
-The hoodie is super lightweight and perfect for chilly days, evening workouts or just lounging around the Airbnb.
-One of my most favorite travel, outerwear purchases is my Lululemon Vinyasa Scarf.
-This scarf can be worn 10+ ways which is great when you are traveling around the world and need to cover your shoulders, head or face.
-I have even used my scarf as a beach towel, sarong, and a blanket/ cover-up on chilly bus and airplane rides.
-It is super warm and comfy!
+I also brought along a more chic jacket option for when we decided to go out.
+The Nike Dri-Fit Long Sleeve Running Top is lightweight and perfect for chilly days, evening workouts, or just lounging around your Airbnb.
+One of my most favorite travel purchases is my Lululemon Vinyasa Scarf.
+This scarf can be worn 10+ ways which is great when you’re traveling around the world and need to cover your shoulders, head or face.
+I’ve used my scarf as a beach towel, sarong, and a blanket on chilly plane rides.
+It’s super warm and comfy!